rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-12-09-9c69f077023feff1-settlement-order-in-the-matter-of-investigation-into-misstatements-irregularitie.md

 stocks:
 - BRIGHTCOM
 tags:
-- settlement-order
+- compliance-officer
 - financial-statements
+- independent-director
+- information-disclosure
+- lodr
 - misstatements
-- disclosure-violations
-- compliance-officer
-- independent-director
-- audit-committee
-- listing-obligations
+- settlement-order
-- brightcom-group
+- system-audit
 title: Settlement Order in the matter of investigation into misstatements / irregularities in the financial statements of Brightcom Group Limited
 ---